 Hochul has never been linked to any scandals (unless this real-estate mail backlog at the Erie County clerk’s office after she left counts).

 Does Hochul have any plans for seeking higher office?

 If so, she’s kept them to herself.
 The only plan she’s revealed publicly is her intent to keep working in politics for as long as she’s on this earth, telling Politico last fall that “I’m going to be a Ruth Bader Ginsburg, a Louise Slaughter.
 I’m going to be late 80s when I say goodbye to this business and only because ‘somebody’ comes knocking.”

-On the other hand, the New York Times also reports that:
+On the other hand, the New York Times also reported in the spring:

 Ms. Hochul has built something of a statewide network of her own that was important in her re-election campaign and will be vital in any future bids for office.
 If she becomes the incumbent governor, people close to her say, she will seek re-election next year.

 This post has been updated throughout to include additional reporting.

 - Human Rights Campaign President Fired for Helping Cuomo